 Equally, when you are treating Candida Related Complex, it’s unrealistic to expect that you can eliminate every last Candida cell.
 In fact, that kind of overwhelming treatment might be quite traumatic and damaging for the rest of your gut flora.
 Having a small Candida albicans population in your gut is not necessarily a bad thing.

 When Candida starts to get out of control, it is because it has switched to its fungal form.
 So one of the key aims of a Candida treatment plan is to reverse this.
 That means limiting the amount of sugar available to the Candida colonies, and maintaining a healthy, acidic environment in your intestines.

 Another really important strategy is to boost your own immune system.
-Adding probiotic bacteria to your gut, or even the yeast Saccharomyces boulardii, will do this.
+Adding probiotic bacteria to your gut, for example our recommended Balance ONE Probiotic, will do this.
 Never forget that your intestines form a large part of your immune system.
 By restoring the balance of microorganisms and regulating the pH level, you can help your immune system to keep the Candida under control and maintain it in its yeast form.

 The truth is that having a little Candida albicans in your gut is not going to make you feel sick.
 So you should aim to reduce its colonies back to manageable level, while supporting your immune system with the right diet and good nutrition.

 Beat your candida in 60 days with this detailed 5-step program